Saif-El-Eslam/route-optimization/README.md

 FIXME:
 - The current location is not being updated in the rider's app
-- Check the map reload as it draws the new route on the old route then removes the old route on the next update (BusPath)
 - When the trip is over, the rider's app should be redirected to the home page and the session should be cleared